Skip to content

 We will tell you when this changes.

-When we make material changes to this policy we will update the “Last reviewed” date at the top of the page and notify account holders by email or by a banner on the site at least 30 days before the change takes effect for existing data.
+When we make material changes to this policy we will update the “Last updated” date at the top of the page and notify account holders by email or by a banner on the site at least 30 days before the change takes effect for existing data.
 Continued use of Revvye after the effective date means the updated policy applies going forward.

 12. Contact